snoopycrimecop/omero-scripts/omero/annotation_scripts/README.md

 This repository started as a fork of [evehuis/omero-user-scripts]().
 Ownership was transferred to @CFGrote after merging a pull request that fixed a number of bugs and ported the original code from python2.7 to python3.x

-In 2024, the scripts were reworked by Tom Boissonnet and Jens Wendt to extend the annotation to all OMERO objects, and to include a new script to convert namespaces of map annotations.
+In 2024, the scripts were reworked by Tom Boissonnet (HHU Düsseldorf) and Jens Wendt (WWU Münster) to extend the annotation to all OMERO objects, and to include a new script to convert namespaces of map annotations.

 Contributions